iburn78/documentation/README.md

 In this site, the following items will be uploaded.
-I am relatively new to this space, and therefore most contents are for beginners to memorize.
-Although this site is mainly for and my own record, but public comments are also welcome.
+I am relatively new to coding, therefore most contents are for beginners to memorize.
+Although this site is mainly for my own record, but public comments are also welcome.

 ## List of areas
 * __Linux__